Chapter 6. Expanding persistent volumes

 FlexVolume allows expansion if the driver is set with

 true.
 The FlexVolume can be expanded on pod restart.

 Similar to other volume types, FlexVolume volumes can also be expanded when in use by a pod.

 - The underlying volume driver supports resize.

 To use resizing in the FlexVolume plugin, you must implement the

 ExpandableVolumePlugininterface using these methods:

 ExpandFSto resize filesystem after physical volume expansion is done.
 The volume driver can also perform physical volume resize together with filesystem resize.

-Because OpenShift Container Platform does not support installation of FlexVolume plugins on master nodes, it does not support control-plane expansion of FlexVolume.
+Because OpenShift Container Platform does not support installation of FlexVolume plugins on control plane nodes (also known as the master nodes), it does not support control-plane expansion of FlexVolume.

 Expanding PVCs based on volume types that need file system resizing, such as GCE PD, EBS, and Cinder, is a two-step process.
 This process involves expanding volume objects in the cloud provider, and then expanding the file system on the actual node.